supahgreg/tt-rss-web-static/docs/wiki/GeneratedFeeds.md

 !!! warning

     Subscribing to your own feed of search results is going to produce duplicate articles on each and every feed update.
-See [this forum thread](https://community.tt-rss.org/t/behaviour-of-search-feeds/122/2) for details.

 ## Data protection